xiaoleihuang/UserEmbedding/README.md

 ## Citation

-If you use our corpus in your publication, please kindly cite this [paper]():
+If you feel this repository useful, please kindly cite this [paper]():

 ```
 @inproceedings{huang2021user,